 Expanded with an inflatable packer downhole, the patch creates a high-pressure inner lining with minimal loss of diameter.
 It is made from high-quality stainless steel and has an elastomer or graphite and HT PTFE outer skin as well as a profiled sealing system.
 It can be run on tubing, drillpipe, or coiled tubing.

 The downhole expansion tool is positioned inside the patch and the packer section is inflated enough to grip the inside of the patch.
-The assembly is run in hole and once it is at depth, the packer is further inflated using pressure from surface.
+The assembly is run in a hole and once it is at depth, the packer is further inflated using pressure from the surface.
 The top of the patch expands and is pushed against the tubular being repaired to activate the outer seals and anchor the patch in place.
 The packer is subsequently deflated, run in another 3 ft [1 m], and the next section is expanded.
 The process is repeated until the full length has been expanded.
 Subsequently, the setting tools are extracted.

 In addition to standard patches, several custom patches are available as described below.
 Various custom patches can withstand H2S, chlorides, strong acids and alkalis, nitrogen, aromatic hydrocarbons, or other aggressive chemicals and provide V0-rated gas-tight seals.